esper-io/dev-docs/docs/home/faq/general.md

 -   What happens to an account that exceeds 100 devices and has not paid?

-Nothing.
-You can continue using Esper.
-Finance and Product will handle the invoice on the backend and notify Sales of a potential opportunity to engage with the customer and upsell.
+You may continue using Esper and will be notified to upgrade your plan.

 -   Are Esper Essential invoices sent automatically to the customer?
 If so, who?

-Customers get a receipt sent to them.
-And can download the invoice.
+Customers get a receipt sent to them and may download the invoice.

 ## Esper Software Updates

+Note: At this time, Esper Software Updates are only available to certain tenants.

 -   Can I have Esper Software Updates automatically deployed to my devices?